Get insider access

 4. Best Budget Monitor

 If you're looking for a multi-use monitor like the Acer Nitro XV275K P3biipruzx but are on a budget, take a look at the AOC Q27G3XMN.
 It has a lower resolution than the Acer, so text and images don't look as sharp and detailed.
-Another trade-off for getting something cheaper is that the AOC has fewer features than the Acer, as it doesn't have a USB hub to connect your devices, and it lacks HDMI 2.1 bandwidth as well, but that's normal for an entry-level monitor.
+Another trade-off for getting something cheaper is that the AOC has fewer features than the Acer, as it doesn't have a USB hub to connect your devices, but that's normal for an entry-level monitor.

 The biggest advantage of the AOC, especially against other low-cost monitors, is that it uses Mini LED backlighting, similar to the Acer.
 This means it displays deep blacks in dark rooms, and highlights get bright, which is great for watching content in HDR.
 It even gets bright enough to fight glare in a well-lit room.
 Lastly, it has gaming features like a 180Hz refresh rate, and motion looks sharp, but there's smearing behind fast-moving objects.
 One thing to know is that it sometimes goes out of stock, so if you can't find it available, check out the Acer Nitro XV275U P3biipx.
 It performs similarly, but it has worse motion handling than the AOC.